 - Columbus Day (second Monday in October): Celebration of Christopher Columbus' landing in the Americas on October 12, 1492.
 In some places, mostly in the Northeast, it is also an unofficial Italian-American heritage holiday.
 Celebration of Columbus Day is very controversial in many parts of the country (especially as you head out west), where many Native Americans and like-minded groups have serious objections to the idea of honoring a man who they feel was a racist butcher.
 As a result, some states and towns have created an alternative Indigenous Peoples Day, held on the same day.
 There are rarely any particular celebrations, and mostly schools teach elementary students about the landing the week beforehand (this used to be heavily airbrushed in the past, but since the 90's, schools have been more likely to give the story straight), before giving them the day off.
 (One episode of The Sopranos dealt with the tension between the "Italian-American heritage" interpretation and the "Indigenous Peoples" interpretation; consensus holds the episode to be godawful, a lowlight in the otherwise excellent third season.)

 - Veterans Day (November 11): A holiday celebrating American military veterans.
-Whereas Memorial Day honors the dead, this one is for those still living.
+Whereas Memorial Day honors the dead, this one is for all veterans, living and dead.
 Coincides with the celebrations of Armistice Day/Remembrance Day in Canada and Europe.
 The date itself commemorates the ceasefire that ended World War I.

 - Thanksgiving Day (fourth Thursday in November): A holiday that traditionally celebrated giving thanks for the fall harvest, but is more commonly associated with the dinner shared by the colonists at Plymouth, Massachusetts and the local Native Americans.
 It is usually celebrated with a big turkey dinner, parades (including the Macy's Thanksgiving Day Parade), and TV specials.
 Originally celebrated as a strictly local holiday in New England and the Northeast, the first national day of thanksgiving was declared by president Abraham Lincoln during the American Civil War.